UNINETTSigma2/documentation/software/application_guides/vasp.md

 ## Supported versions

 * 5.4.4
-* 6.1 (not yet installed, ETA will be notified, we are pending updates from the VASP group pertaining to agreements to install/maintain it on our clusters)
+* 6.1 (not yet installed, ETA will be notified, we are pending updates from the VASP group pertaining to agreements to install/maintain it on our clusters, in essence the agreements of a cluster maintenance license)

 ## License and access policy